tesolchina/gcap3056/test.md

-# testing
-## testing 2

-this is where I can edit the file in StackEdit

-can I change the name?

-Let me brainstorm a bit about how the GitHub and GitBook can be used to better present the course materials and support collaboration
+# Background research for a project
+## Background and motivation

+what is the problem?

+Why is it important?
+For whom is it important?

+What documents can we find from the newspaper or media?

+What documents can we locate from the government and the Legco?

 - sync the files - this is important (publish files
 - use of Markdown (also important)